Webinars

 At the Design in Mental Health Network (DiMHN), we believe that good design, truly co-produced with the people it serves, leads to better mental health outcomes.

-Our webinars bring this philosophy to life, creating a year-round opportunity for learning, collaboration, and inspiration.
+Our webinars bring this philosophy to life, creating year-round opportunities for learning, collaboration and inspiration across the mental health built environment.

 NHS team webinar